gtc-gh/AmongUs/README.md

 This release includes the experimental results that are used for the ASE artifact analysis.
 All the results are described in our paper.
 All required artifacts are attached to this release.

+# Information Extraction
+The project is used to retrieve all relevant information from a specific version of AOSP to 2 CSV files.
+The maiximize length for a single cell is 32767.
+Input: path to a specific version of AOSP.
+Output:
+A CSV file which contains all retrieved methods information.
+Primary key is signature.
+Another CSV file which contains all retrieved fields information.
+Primary key is variable name.

+# RQ1
+LLMs experiment results (AST, API body, API comment) on our 407 groundtruth dataset.
+Version 4-33 retrieved AOSP method lists can be found in the shared link. method_list.txt: The list of the current API (Method) from version 4 to version 33.
+(SDK version 11 to 13 are omitted, because Android 3 is non-free software and Google does not provide public available Android 3 source code.) groundtruth_407.csv: 407 Groud Truth.
+The API with Manual check.

+# RQ2

+# RQ3

 # Item description

 - Item 1 (1_method_list): The list of the current API (Method) from version 4 to version 33.
 (SDK version 11 to 13 are omitted, because Android 3 is non-free software and Google does not provide public available Android 3 source code.)